jay6205/portfolio_practice/README.md

 - [Locomotive Scroll](https://locomotivemtl.github.io/locomotive-scroll/) for smooth scrolling
 - [Remix Icon](https://remixicon.com/) for icons

+---
+## What I Learned

+- Gsap animations like using timelines to sequence multiple animations on page load and creating mouse-responsive effects.
+- Used locomotive for the smooth scrolling effect
+- Scale and distort based on motion.
+- Show live time.
+- DOM manipulation

+---
 ## Credits

 - Project structure and design inspired by Cynthia Ugwu's portfolio.